xpepermint/mongoose-cron/README.md

 });
 ```

 Sometimes we'll need to stop a job without touching its configuration fields.
-Set the `state` field to `-1` if you need to disable a job, set it back to `0` when you need to re-enable it.
+Set the `state` field to `-1` if you need to disable a job and set it back to `0` when you need to re-enable it.

 ## Example